-The draft directive establishes a range of instruments to tackle potential bank crises at three stages: preparatory and preventative, early intervention, and resolution.
+It establishes a range of instruments to tackle potential bank crises at three stages: preparatory and preventative, early intervention, and resolution.
 Member states will be required, as a general rule, to set up ex-ante resolution funds to ensure that the resolution tools can be applied effectively.